 This course will be on a rolling credit scale and timing will be student-directed with approval from course directors.
-Students will be required to complete and document 1⁄2 of their hours by December 2021.
-Students will document their activities by maintaining and submitting an electronic portfolio.
+Students will document their activities by maintaining and submitting an electronic portfolio no later than April 15th.

-Educational and Instructional Modalities
+Educational and Instructional Modalities - non-clinical credit.

 Modality Percentage

 Interactive didactics and asynchronous learning 10%

 Independent evidence-based reading 30%

 Curriculum design project 20%

-Participate/ Design/ Lead Focus groups 40%
+Active participation in ongoing design/ Implementation/evaluation/ focus groups 40%